I spend my life in search of big adventures.

 Skydiving led quickly to paragliding, speed flying and, then, BASE jumping.
 In May of 2012, I jumped from a bridge in the South African garden route, a cliff near Cape Town, a skyscraper in Istanbul and an antenna in Southern California.
 This sequence of four consecutive jumps made me the first female (and one of the only athletes in general) to achieve BASE -- building, antenna, span and earth -- in just four jumps.
 Since then, I've logged more than three hundred BASE jumps and hundreds of foot-launched flights across five continents, to say nothing of the skydiving.
 The pace shows no signs of slowing.

 In 2018, my partner Joel Strickland and I undertook the challenge of becoming the first athletes to skydive in all fifty states in a single trip.
 Over the course of six months, despite heavy odds (and Joel dying that one time), we did it.

 In between flights and jumps, you'll find me flying in the wind tunnel, rock climbing, skiing, slacklining, or participating in any other appealing practice that happens to be around.
 (No matter what, I'll be flopping happily around on a yoga mat at regular intervals.)

-I did my time in hollywood.
+I did my time in hollywood (and still kinda do).